billhu0/billhu-hexo-blog/source/_posts/06_hexo.md

 ## Preamble

 Maybe you want to have your own website and your own blog, but don't want to start from the beginning?
-Well, you can build your blog with  `hexo`  and  `github pages` , just like how this tutorial is published, which is completely free and easy to use!
+Well, you can build your blog with  `hexo`  and  `github pages`, which is free and easy to use!

-Follow these steps, and you can have your own blog!
-This is also how this blog is created.
+Follow these steps and you can have your own blog!

 ## Step 1.
 Install  `node.js` and  `git`